derrod/legendary/README.md

-                        Platform override for download (disables install) --manifest <uri>      Manifest URL or path to use instead of the CDN one --csv                 Output in CSV format --hashlist            Output file hash list in hashcheck/sha1sum compatible format
+                        Platform override for download (disables install) --manifest <uri>      Manifest URL or path to use instead of the CDN one --csv                 Output in CSV format
+  --tsv                 Output in TSV format --hashlist            Output file hash list in hashcheck/sha1sum compatible
+                        format
+  --install-tag <tag>   Show only files with specified install tag

 ````